wp-plugins/socialpublish/readme.txt

 SocialPublish is an easy to use service that automatically shares your blog post on Facebook and Twitter at the moment you publish it.
 While other plugins rely on RSS feeds and usually have 30 minute delays, SocialPublish immediately shares your blog post.
 Because SocialPublish is a service, you can easily set up an account and connect your social media accounts.
 You don't have to do the hard process of registering Facebook and Twitter applications.

 = How to set up =

-First of all, the SocialPublish WordPress plugin needs at least PHP 5.2 to run.
-Make sure your server has the right PHP version.

 Create a SocialPublish account: